kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 On Kubernetes side, the kubelet should start correctly.

-On the node runtime side, a pod created with pod.spec.HostUsers=false should be on RUNNING state if all node requirements are met.
+On the node runtime side, a pod created with pod.spec.hostUsers=false should be on RUNNING state if all node requirements are met.
 <!--
 What signals should users be paying attention to when the feature is young